Trump, Alfred G. (Alfred George), 1907-1994

 History

-Alfred “Al” George Trump Jr. was born on April 23, 1907, in Kahoka, Missouri, to Alfred G. Trump Sr. and Elizabeth Bonnett Trump.
-At the age of eleven, he moved with his family to Chicago, where he graduated from Hyde Park High School in 1924.
-He earned a bachelor’s degree in Germanics from the University of Chicago in 1929.
-He later completed an A.B.M.S. in 1933 and an A.M.L.S. in 1938 at the University of Michigan.
+Alfred “Al” George Trump Jr. was born April 23, 1907, in Kahoka, Missouri, to Alfred G. Trump Sr. and Elizabeth Bonnett Trump.
+At age eleven he moved with his family to Chicago, where he graduated from Hyde Park High School in 1924.
+He earned a bachelor’s degree in Germanics from the University of Chicago in 1929 and later completed the A.B.M.S. degree in 1933 and the A.M.L.S. degree in 1938 at the University of Michigan.
+Prior to coming to South Dakota, Trump gained broad professional experience in both public and academic libraries, holding positions at the Chicago Public Library, the University of Chicago Library, the University of Michigan Library, the Michigan State Law Library, and Virginia Junior College in Minnesota.
+During World War II, he served in the United States Navy from 1944 to 1946 as a lieutenant, performing intelligence work in the continental United States and Hawaii.

 Places